-During the first 18 months of the agreement, neither the Company nor Intrexon may terminate the ECC, except under limited circumstances, including in the event of a material breach by the other party and Intrexon may terminate the ECC under certain circumstances if the Company assigns its rights under the ECC without Intrexon's consent.
-Following the first 12 months of the agreement, Intrexon may also terminate the ECC if the Company fails to use diligent efforts to develop and commercialize Oragenics Products or if the Company elects not to pursue the development of a Lantibiotics Program identified by Intrexon that is a "Superior Therapy" as defined in the ECC.
-Following the first 18 months of the agreement, the Company may voluntarily terminate the ECC at any time upon 90 days written notice to Intrexon.
+Intrexon may terminate the Lantibiotic ECC if we fail to use diligent efforts to develop and commercialize Oragenics Products or if we elect not to pursue the development of a Lantibiotics Program identified by Intrexon that is a "Superior Therapy" as defined in the Lantibiotic ECC.
+We may voluntarily terminate the Lantibiotic ECC at any time upon 90 days written notice to Intrexon.

-Upon termination of the ECC, the Company may continue to develop and commercialize any Oragenics Product that has been, at the time of termination:
+Upon termination of the Lantibiotic ECC, we may continue to develop and commercialize any Oragenics Product that has been, at the time of termination:

-- commercialized by the Company; - approved by regulatory authorities; - a subject of an application for regulatory approval that is pending before the applicable regulatory authority; or - the subject of at least an ongoing Phase 1, Phase 2 or Phase 3 clinical trial in the Field (in the case of a termination by Intrexon due to an uncured material breach by the Company or a voluntary termination by the Company).
+- commercialized by us; - approved by regulatory authorities; - a subject of an application for regulatory approval that is pending before the applicable regulatory authority; or - the subject of at least an ongoing Phase 1, Phase 2 or Phase 3 clinical trial in the Field (in the case of a termination by Intrexon due to an uncured material breach by the Company or a voluntary termination by us).

-The Company's obligation to pay 25% of gross profits or revenue described above with respect to these "retained" products as well as to use diligent efforts to develop and commercialize these "retained" Oragenics Products will survive termination of the ECC.
+Our obligation to pay 25% of gross profits or revenue and the milestone payments described above with respect to these "retained" products as well as to use diligent efforts to develop and commercialize these "retained" Oragenics Products will survive termination of the Lantibiotic ECC.

-In addition, in partial consideration for each party's execution and delivery of the ECC, the Company entered into a Stock Issuance Agreement with Intrexon.
-Pursuant to the Stock Issuance Agreement the Company issued to Intrexon 4,392,425 shares of the Company common stock as an initial technology access fee, in consideration for the execution and delivery of the ECC and granted Intrexon certain equity participation rights and registration rights.
-See Note 7 - Common Stock.
+In addition, in partial consideration for each party's execution and delivery of the Lantibiotic ECC, we entered into a Stock Issuance Agreement with Intrexon.
+Pursuant to the Stock Issuance Agreement, we issued to Intrexon 4,392,425 shares of our common stock as an initial technology access fee, in consideration for the execution and delivery of the Lantibiotic ECC and granted Intrexon certain equity participation rights and registration rights.